 "The Black" Michael Anthony Scott (so not to be confused with Michael Scott of "The Office"), provides his astute observations on everyday life, without going for the easy ridicule, and instead finding the precious humanity in everyone.

-Michael's stand-up originality has been captured at featured Comedy Festivals, including: The Lexington Comedy Festival (Thunder Bay, Canada), where he won an award placing him among the top performing comedians; The World Series of Comedy (Winnipeg, Canada); Comics On The Corner Fest (Toronto, Canada); BurBank Comedy Festival (Burbank, CA); IO West Improv Fest (Hollywood, CA); LaffFest (Hollywood, CA); Ventura Harbor Comedy Festival (Ventura Harbor, CA); Stand Up Scottsdale (Scottsdale, CA), and he is scheduled to perform in the 2015 Cabo Comedy Festival (Cabo San Juan, Mexico.
+Michael's stand-up originality has been captured at featured Comedy Festivals, including: The Lexington Comedy Festival (Thunder Bay, Canada), where he won an award placing him among the top performing comedians; The World Series of Comedy (Winnipeg, Canada); Comics On The Corner Fest (Toronto, Canada); BurBank Comedy Festival (Burbank, CA); IO West Improv Fest (Hollywood, CA); LaffFest (Hollywood, CA); Ventura Harbor Comedy Festival (Ventura Harbor, CA); Stand Up Scottsdale (Scottsdale, CA), and he is placed as a finalist in the 2015 Cabo Comedy Festival (Cabo San Juan, Mexico).

 Michael performs locally in the Los Angeles area, and is well-known for his "truth as he sees it," stand-up at events at The Hollywood Improv; Flappers - Burbank; The Laugh Factory, and; The Comedy Store.